lgreski/cleaningdata/README.md

 In selecting variable names for the data set one must strike a balance between usability in coding and ease of understanding the meaning of a variable.
 Once a column name is more than 15 - 20 characters in length, it becomes unwieldy for use in a coding system where we expect to be able to read the code in lines of 80 columns or less.
 Relative to the V1 - V561 that are automatically assigned to the *X_test.txt* and *X_train.txt* files when loaded into R, the content from *features.txt* \(as we modified it\) provides a set of relatively descriptive variable names at a variable name length that is reasonable for command line programming.

 However, the abbreviations used in *features.txt* are not intuitive to most of the participants in the *Getting and Cleaning Data* course, as evidenced by the large volume of questions on the Discussion Forum about what the variables mean.
 Therefore, we chose to provide detailed textual descriptions for each variable in the [Codebook.md](https://github.com/lgreski/cleaningdata/blob/master/Codebook.md) file, rather than simply expanding the variable names to include full words (e.g. Acceleration vs. Acc, Gyroscope vs. Gyro, etc.).
 This choice allows us to explain concepts such as *Mag* being the  magnitude as the Euclidean norm \(length of a vector from the origin of a multidimensional coordinate system\) in the variable description in the Codebook, rather than trying to communicate this in a variable name.

+<h2 id="average">Average: using the mean as a measure of central tendency </h2>

+<A href="averagereq">Requirement #5</A> specifies that we calculate an average for each variable in the tidy data set, grouped by person and activity.
+On the Discussion Forum there was a significant debate over whether we should interpret this term, *average* as a mean, median, or mode.
+All three of these statistics are measures of central tendency, that is, they attempt to measure the center of a distribution of numbers.
+However, the statistic most commonly used for "average" is the mean, so we have calculated means for our tidy data set rather than medians or modes.

 <h2 id="tidydesc">Output File: why is it tidy?</h2>